ParagonIaC/terraform-provider-activedirectory/CONTRIBUTING.md

 1. One of team members will look over your contribution and either approve it or provide comments letting you know if there is anything left to do.
-We do our best to keep up with the volume of PRs waiting for review, but it may take some time depending on the complexity of the work.

 1. Once all outstanding comments and checklist items have been addressed, your contribution will be merged!
-Merged PRs will be included in the next Terraform release.
+Merged PRs will be included in the next release.
 The provider team takes care of updating the CHANGELOG as they merge.

 1. In some cases, we might decide that a PR should be closed without merging.